 A Good Start to Your RV Gear!

 While this certainly isn’t a full list of all the items you will need in your RV, it’s definitely a good list to get you started if you just purchased an RV.
 We thought we had everything we needed before we hit the road for the first time in our rig, but we still discovered things that were missing or that we just didn’t think about!
 It’s better to be safe than sorry a lot of the time, especially when it comes to RV’ing.
+We really love RV travel and are sure you will too.
 So we hope this list helps you get started on your RV adventures too!

 ** And feel free to leave us any comments if you have additional items on your RV “must have” list!